Last Updated on May 28, 2025 by Toya

 Stir everything until properly combined.

-Heat butter or coconut oil in a non-stick skillet and add ¼ of the batter into the skillet to make each coconut flour pancake.
+Heat butter or coconut oil in your favorite non stick pancake pan or skillet and add ¼ of the batter into the skillet to make each coconut flour pancake.

 Cook each pancake for 2 minutes per side.